UPPMAX/R-matlab-julia-HPC/docs/julia/environments_packages.md

 TODO: Make these exercises be the installation of the packages that we will later use.
 It might be advisable to install IJulia and Pluto in separate environments.

-.. challenge:: 1.
-Project environment
+!!! challenge "1.
+Project environment"

     Create a project environment called ``new-env`` and activate it.
 Then, install the package ``CSV`` in this environment.
 For your knowledge, ``CSV`` is a package that